ahounain/sentiment-analysis/README.md

-# Sentiment Analysis from Audio File
+# Sentiment Analysis from an Audio Clip

 ## Project Overview
 This project serves to recognize emotion from a given audio file by training a neural net on the RAVDESS dataset.